ncatlab/nlab-content/pages/2628.md

 #Definition#

-There are several definitions that are [[quasi-isomorphic]].
+There are several definitions that are [[quasi-isomorphism|quasi-isomorphic]].
 The first one we give is the conceptually most straightforward one.
 The second one we give is sometimes more useful in computations.

 Let $X_\bullet : \Delta^{op} \to Diff$ be a [[simplicial object|simplicial]] [[manifold]].